-In the IT world, rights and permissions are dangerous things, even more dangerous than user accounts.
+<TX1>In the IT world, rights and permissions are dangerous things, even more dangerous than user accounts.
 A user account that has no rights or permissions, when in the wrong hands, cannot do your network much harm.
 However, a user account that has rights and permissions, when in the wrong hands, can be used to cause serious damage.

-In order to perform their business tasks, most users need rights and permissions.
+<TX2>To perform their business tasks, most users need rights and permissions.
 Permissions determine the level of access to a resource that a user has (for example, read, modify, full control).
 Rights enable a user to perform system tasks (for example, shut down the system or change the system clock).

-In a Windows Server 2016 environment, Share permissions and NTFS permissions allow users to access network resources.
+<TX2>In a Windows Server 2016 environment, Share permissions and NTFS permissions allow users to access network resources.
 Share permissions have one purpose: to control the use of resources accessed over the network.
 If the resource is not shared, it will not be “seen” on the network.
 NTFS permissions have more varied capabilities.
 They apply to resource access both over the network and interactively—that is, while a user is logged on to the system itself and accessing the resource directly through the local hard drive.
 NTFS permissions are also more granular than Share permissions so that they give system administrators a much more detailed level of control over the resource.